back280/IO-SoSe-2015-flip-board/README.md

 ## Dependencies

-The main hardware we had to use was the Arduino board.
-A micro controller that is able to drive small stepper motors, led´s and other electronic components.
+The core hardware we had to use was the Arduino board.
+A micro controller that is able to drive small stepper motors, LED´s and other electronic components.

 ![](images/2015_09_28_BIlder_Github_1920x108020.png)

-Finding the right driver for my stepper motor was the first problem.
-So I started experimenting with the H-Bridge driver, but unfortunately the device got extremely hot.
+Another problem was to find the right driver for my stepper motor.
+I started experimenting with the H-Bridge driver, but unfortunately the device got extremely hot.
 Therefore I switched over to the Schmalzhaus driver.
 An well documented, convenient and easy to use device.
 [Schmalzhaus Easydriver documentation](http://www.schmalzhaus.com/EasyDriver/)

 #### The Fritzing sketch